cjcliffe/BeatDetektor3-Demo/README.md

 ### Notes ###

-Should work with Mozilla Audio Data API and the WebKit Audio API; requires WebGL and a decent graphics card.
+Requires browser with Web Audio API and WebGL support plus a decent graphics card.

 Drag + Drop and OGG or MP3 file to change the music.
 Music with BPM of 100-150 recommended for best detection.